Deep Direct Visual Servoing of Tendon-Driven Continuum Robots: Methodology

 \subsection{Prototype Design and Development}

-As shown in Fig. \ref{fig:CAD}, the prototype CR has one section comprised of a flexible backbone made of spring steel, four braided Kevlar lines as tendons, and spacer disks to route the tendons.
-The tendons were placed around the backbone with an offset of $1.8\, mm$ and angular distance of $90^{\circ}$ from each other.
+As shown in Fig. \ref{fig:CAD}, the prototype CR has one section comprised of a flexible backbone made of spring steel, four braided Kevlar lines (Emmakites, Hong Kong) with a diameter of 0.45 mm as tendons, and spacer disks to route the tendons.
+The tendons were placed around the backbone with an offset of 1.8 mm, and an angular distance of $90^{\circ}$ from each other.
 The tendons were routed toward the robot tip by eight equally distanced spacer disks, which were 3D printed using PLA filament.
-The disks were solidly attached to the backbone using steel-reinforced epoxy adhesive with a strength of $3960\, psi$.
-A custom fixture was 3D printed to rigidly mount a USB camera on the robot tip in an EIH mode.
+The disks were solidly attached to the backbone using steel-reinforced epoxy adhesive with a strength of 3960 psi.
+A custom fixture was 3D printed to rigidly mount a 1080P HD webcam (OURLINK, CA, USA) on the robot tip in an EIH mode.
 The fixture was screwed on the last spacer disk such that it guarantees the minimum space between the camera and the robot tip while having no contact between the fixture and the camera's electronic board.
 The tendons were actuated using Dynamixel AX-12A servomotors (Robotis, CA, USA).
-Table \ref{tab:CR_design} shows the prototype specifications.
+Table \ref{tab:CR_design} provides the prototype specifications.